liumapp/mybatis-with-complex-source/complex-service/README.md

     that the COST of "validity check on every connection-request from the pool" outweighs the benefits of detecting connection issues.

     this will need both  time-between-eviction-runs-millis and min-evictable-idle-time-millis.

+test-on-borrow and test-while-idle can set true in the same time .

 ### time-between-eviction-runs-millis & min-evictable-idle-time-millis